Ezhil-Language-Foundation/Ezhil-Lang/README.md

 http://omega.uta.edu/~mxa6471/exprs.tar.gz

-Interesting features include support for recursion, and an interactive interpreter, if only skeletal.
+Interesting features include support for recursion, and an interactive interpreter.
+Ezhil supports a Turtle module for simple on-screen graphics, similar to LOGO language from 1960s.

 USAGE
 =====